Pendfin/Blockstuff/h3_hash.md

 Source of these excercises is https://terokarvinen.com/trust-to-blockchain/#homework
 ## x) Read and summarize
 ###  2.3.One-way Fuctions 2.4 One-Way Hash Functions
-- one way function is a function that works one way.
+- one-way function is a function that works one way.
 Easy from source to target, hard or almost impossible other way around
--
+- one-way function can be used to encryption
+- trap door one way function gives you means to crack the function also into two way-function
+- one-way hash function is a function that takes what ever size input string and converts it fixed (depends of function) length string which is called hash value
+- it is basically a fingerprint of that string (also called pre-image)
+- hash function being collision free means that there should not be two different pre-images with same hash
+- Message authentication code (MAC or DAC) is hash function with the key to verify the hash created of pre-image
 Source: Schneier, B. 2015.
 Applied Cryptography: Protocols, Algorithms and Source Code in C, 20th Anniversary Edition.
 New York: Wiley.
 ### Cracking passwords with Hashcat
 - Hashcat is a program or a tool find or crack the hashes